jrheiner/neo4j_katacoda/neo4j_case_study/step2.md

 ![Modeling the movie genre as property](./assets/modeling_genre_property.jpg)
 ![Modeling the movie genre as node and relationship](./assets/modeling_genre_node.jpg)  Images: ("Modeling Designs - Developer Guides", 2022)

-Both models are valid and the decision strongly depends on the intended usage o the database.
+Both models are valid, and the decision depends on the intended usage of the database.
 In general, modeling everything as either property or relation is most likely never the best way.
 Ideally, the graph data model utilizes both to fully take advantage of the benefits of Neo4j. ("Modeling Designs - Developer Guides", 2022)

 In this scenario, the genre is modeled as a relationship because it simplifies the queries presented in the final steps.
 Furthermore, suppose multiple movies are listed in the genre "Action".
 In that case, "action movie" nodes can all have a relationship with the single genre node "Action".
-As result, you can simply query all "action movies" by returning all nodes that have a relationship with the "Action" genre node instead of checking the properties of every single movie node.
+As a result, you can simply query all "action movies" by returning all nodes that have a relationship with the "Action" genre node instead of checking the properties of every single movie node.